XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 }
 ```

 After doing that, you generate the signed binary format for the transaction.
-There are two ways to do this:
+For transactions authorized by only a single signature, you have two options:

 1. Convert it to a binary blob and sign it offline.
 This is preferable, since it means that the account secret used for signing the transaction is never transmitted over any network connection.
     * You can use [RippleAPI](reference-rippleapi.html#sign) to perform offline signing.
 2. Have a `rippled` server sign the transaction for you.
 The [sign command](reference-rippled.html#sign) takes a JSON-format transaction and secret and returns the signed binary transaction format ready for submission.
-(Transmitting your account secret is dangerous, so you should only do this from within a trusted and encrypted sub-net, to a server you control.)
+(Transmitting your account secret is dangerous, so you should only do this from within a trusted and encrypted connection, or through a local connection, and only to a server you control.)
     * As a shortcut, you can use the [submit command](reference-rippled.html#submit) with a `tx_json` object to sign and submit a transaction all at once.
 This is only recommended for testing and development purposes.

 In either case, signing a transaction generates a binary blob that can be submitted to the network.
 This means using `rippled`'s [submit command](reference-rippled.html#submit).
 Here is an example of the same transaction, as a signed blob, being submitted with the WebSocket API: